 2. Story: Brand story and key characters such as founders, ambassadors or heroes.

-– what the purpose of your business is;
+- The purpose of your business.

-Some of the questions we ask include:
+Some of the questions we explore include:

 For visual guidance, a mood board helps the design team to take a clear direction.

-Once you have the brand core in place and your business grows, you will naturally begin to consider making your brand more attractive.
-Most successful brands are built around a story that contains a more profound purpose that explains why the business exists.
+Most successful mobile app brands are built around a story that contains a more profound purpose that explains why the business exists.
 Such stories often have strong emotions and inspire others to action.
-(You can learn more about this in Simon Sinek’s influential book “Start with Why”.)
+(You can learn more about this in Simon Sinek’s influential book Start with Why.)

 You can view the video here: